rhythm academy

 We will figure it out in time, and when we do make sure to follow us on facebook and instagram so you're the first to know.

-We have years of experience in preparing electronic keyboard for SQA exams so we can create bespoke tutoring packages for your exam programme, and you can book in for a period of targeted study.
-For groups of learners we can run a class, and for individuals we can offer remote options.
+Electronic keyboard is alive and well in Scotland's high schools.
+For groups of learners we can run a class, and for individuals we can offer remote options, to help you get through those performing exams.
 Contact us to see what would suit your situation best.

 Did you learn to talk before you learned to read, and to write?